cyprienhenry/ds-recipes-old/Python Data Science Recipes.md

 ___

 # <a name="best_practices"></a> Best practices
 There are often several ways of performing a given task in Python, such as iterating on a list for instance.
-Below I tried to list some common tasks with the corresponding best practice.
+Below I tried to list some common tasks with the corresponding good / best practice that I found after experiencing and crawling Stackoverflow and co.

 ## > Iterate on a dictionary
 The idiomatic way is to use `items()` to iterate accros the dictionary.